MegaphoneP/GyroGravity/README.md

 Target Gyro Ratio: How high you want your sensitivity.

 Mirror Sense: A big problem I have with Steadying is that your sensitivity starts at 0.
 I am not a fan of this as it destroys micro precision.
 This may seem ironic since low sensitivity is good for precision.
 To understand why 0 is bad, I need to explain scaling.
 To make your sensitivity twice as light relative to 1:1 reality, you multiply 2x.
-To make it twice as heavy though, you multiply .5x.
+To make it twice as heavy, though, you multiply .5x.
 When you multiply by 0, you are literally making your gyro INFINITELY heavier.
 So my suggestion is this: Mirror Sense.
 When enabled, this will automatically apply a lower sensitivity based on your Target Gyro Ratio.
 For example, if you use a 4:1 ratio, then your Base Gyro is now 1:4 or .25x.

 Base Gyro Ratio: How low/heavy you want the start of your sensitivity to feel.